-Bob Brown resigned as leader of The Greens and from the Australian Senate in June 2012.
-He led the Australian Greens from the party’s foundation in 1992 until April 2012.
+Bob Brown resigned as leader of the Greens in 2012 and from the Australian Senate in June 2012.
+Brown led the Australian Greens from the party’s foundation in 1992 until April 2012.

-In 1978 Bob was appointed director of the Tasmania Wilderness Society and led the campaign to prevent the construction of the Franklin Dam.
+In 1978 Bob was appointed director of the Tasmania Wilderness Society and led the campaign to prevent the construction of the Franklin dam.
 He spent 19 days in prison and on the day of his release, in 1983, he became a member of Tasmania’s parliament.

 Bob was elected to the Australian Senate in 1996.
 From 2002 to 2004, when minor parties held the balance of power in the Senate, Brown became a well-recognised politician.
 He was re-elected in both 2001 and in 2007.
 Bob Brown was also the first openly gay member of the Parliament of Australia, and the first openly gay leader of an Australian political party.

-Bob lives with his partner Peter in Tasmania and travels widely.

-Bob has published a number of books including both photographic and poetry books.
+Bob lives with his partner Paul in Tasmania and travels widely.
+He has published a number of books including his memoir and photographic books and poetry books.
 He has also won many awards, including from the United Nations.

 Nikki Williams, Michael Williams, Sinclair Davidson, Lane Crockett, Bob Brown, Mike Sandiford, Richard Aldous